Roundworm Infection in Children

 - Crops are fertilized with human feces

 Your child may be at risk for roundworm infection if they have been adopted from a developing country.
 Or if you have traveled to a place where roundworms are common.
 Children are more likely to be infected after playing in contaminated soil and putting their contaminated hands into their mouths.
 A child may also be infected after eating unwashed fruits and vegetables that were grown in contaminated soil.

 What are the symptoms of roundworm infection in a child?

 Older children may have no symptoms.
-A younger child may be more likely to have symptoms.
+A younger child is more likely to have symptoms.
 This is because their intestines are narrower and the worms have less room.
 Symptoms may include:

 - Worms in a bowel movement that look like earthworms